ecart18/Semi-tracker/README.md

 - MAC OS, Linux or Windows.
 - Python 3.5+.
 - PyTorch 1.4 or higher.
-- CUDA 9.0 or higher if you need train deep learning model.
+- CUDA 9.0 or higher if you need train deep learning model with gpu.

-0. Install Python ref to [PYPT]()
+0. Install Python ref to [Download Python](https://www.python.org/downloads/)

 1. Install SemiTracker in virtualenv to keep your environment clean: